 Welcome to your affordable new home in the heart of the East Village, which is affordable because, well, you have to bathe in the living room.
-In fact, there are two units available at 328 E. 6th Street, which have tubs in the kitchen and conveniently locates you over at least one Indian restaurant and within easy sniffing range of other typically tasty local joints.
+In fact, there are two units available at 328 East 6th Street that have a bathtub in the kitchen and living area, in case you’ve always dreamed of cooking up an elegant meal and taking a relaxing bubble bath in the same space.

 bathtub in kitchen

-One studio unit (No. 13) is decked out in some dramatic black paint over its old wood floorboards (above).
-The arty look is an appropriate cover for this old apartment, which includes a clawfoot tub in the living area, which was typical in tenement living.
-So when you’re done boiling a pan of water for the evening gruel you can conveniently toss the dishes into the tub.
-Or, perhaps you throw one banging party and use the tub as a monster ice bucket.
-The price: $1,800 a month.
+One studio unit (#13) is decked out in dramatic black paint over its old wood floorboards (above).
+The artsy look is an appropriate cover for this old apartment, which includes a clawfoot tub in the kitchen/living area — a setup that was typical in tenement homes.
+Binge-watching your favorite Netflix show in a bubble bath, anyone?
+Or, perhaps you throw a party and use the tub as a giant ice bucket.
+The price: $1,900 a month.

 bathtub in kitchen

-A second available unit (No. 12) for $1,900 a month sports a different “interior design,” but comes with the same bathtub-in-the-kitchen arrangement (above).
-Perhaps the slight “upgrade” for this unit is due to the existence of an interior window.
-This “window to nowhere” (photo below) is not merely a decorative element.
-Back in the old days, before building codes required an exterior window in each room to promote airflow, light and some semblance of health for the huddled masses, landlords would install interior windows in interior walls.
+Another unit (#12) for $1,900 a month sports a different layout, but comes with the same bathtub-in-kitchen arrangement (above).
+Perhaps a slight upgrade for this unit is the existence of an interior window, but this “window to nowhere” (below) is not merely a decorative element.
+Back in the old days, before building codes required an exterior window in each room to promote airflow, light, and some semblance of health for the huddled masses, landlords would install interior windows in interior walls.
 This would allow for some privacy and allow a little circulation inside these longer, darker, railroad-style apartments to prevent the spread of disease and illness.
-They are also referred to as tuberculosis windows.
+They were also referred to as “tuberculosis windows.”

 window to nowhere